Freediving Coaches of Asia: Your Stepping Stone to a Diving Career

 You protect what you love.
 At FCOA, we don't just teach you how to dive—we help you build a deep, personal connection with the sea.
 By learning to love the ocean firsthand, our coaches and students naturally become its fiercest protectors and caretakers.

-To Train Coaches, So That When They go Home They Will Also Teach Their Family and Friends How To Survive and Dive
+To Train Coaches, So That When They go Home They Also Teach Their Family and Friends How To Survive and Dive

 Knowledge is meant to be shared.
 We train our coaches to practical standards that allow them to teach with confidence in a relaxed, fun and safe way.
 Together, we are building a global network of lifesavers, one community at a time.